 Use this application to view various performance parameters of the SDI video signal or the decoded IP stream.
-Select any of the four tab titles to view the associated information: SDI Format, VPID 352, Bit Level, or CRC Status.
+Select any of the tab titles to view the associated information: SDI Format, VPID 352, Bit Level, CRC Status, or JPEG XS.